LLNL/camp/docs/sphinx/user_guide/features.rst

 .. _features-label:

 *************
-CAMP Features
+Camp Features
 *************

-The following sections describe the main CAMP features.
-These sections are designed to familiarize users with CAMP and it's capabilities, as well as provide syntactic examples of how to use CAMP.
+The following sections describe the main Camp features.
+These sections are designed to familiarize users with Camp and it's capabilities, as well as provide syntactic examples of how to use Camp.

-CAMP has many features that mimic the C++ standard library.
-The benefit of using CAMP is that containers and structures, and the operations performed on them, can be run on a device, instead of just on the host, as the C++ standard library is limited to.
+Camp has many features that mimic the C++ standard library.
+The benefit of using Camp is that containers and structures, and the operations performed on them, can be run on a device, instead of just on the host, as the C++ standard library is limited to.

-For more information about specific CAMP features, visit the pages below.
+For more information about specific Camp features, visit the pages below.

 .. toctree::
   :maxdepth: 3